 BENEATH THE SURFACE

 Dubai.
-A place obsessed with prestigious image and associated with astonishing skylines; what was no more than desert over a decade ago, is now engulfed by high-rise buildings upholding an impeccable skyline; Built with the intention of impressing the western world it has achieved its goal.
+A place obsessed with prestigious image and associated with astonishing skylines; what was no more than desert in the not so distant past, is now engulfed by high-rise buildings upholding an impeccable skyline; Built with the intention of impressing the western world.

 Disguised by an extravagant and obvious obsession with the contemporary; beneath the surface of this facade the more common public perception of Dubai shadows the less than modern conditions of many of its inhabitants.
 The men that make this city are exploited, mislead and fed false promises.
-Their documents are taken and they are subjected to barely acceptable living conditions with minimal pay, thousands of miles from their home.
+Their documents are taken and they are subjected to barely acceptable living conditions with minimal pay, thousands of miles from home.